Vitamins have long been recognized as being essential to one’s health and vitality.

 Vitamin and Mineral Supplements

 Off-the-shelf oral supplements are available in pill, capsule, powder and liquid form.
-While there is some benefit to be derived from oral supplementation, that benefit can be limited by factors that impede digestion and absorption.
-Some studies suggest that only a very small percentage of the dose finds its way to the cells, even with a perfectly functioning digestive system (which very few people have).
+While there can be some benefit to be derived from oral supplementation, that benefit can be limited by factors that impede digestion and absorption.

 IV Nutrients